 Remaining faithful to its roots, Franck Muller Genève is established in the very same village where Franck started his activity in 1983, namely Genthod, in the neighboring countryside of Geneva.
-Only this time, it was a neo-gothic style mansion built in 1905 that was restored to become, in just a few months, the wonderful headquarters of this promising brand.
+Only this time, it was mansion built in 1905 that was restored to become, in just a few months, the wonderful headquarters of this promising brand.

-Franck Muller found, in this enchanting and poetic environment, the inspiration that would promote his creations.
-The extreme serenity and peacefulness of these surroundings reflect the quest of harmony and perfection to which the creator aspires.
+The Franck Muller house found, in this enchanting and poetic environment, the inspiration that would promote his creations.
+The extreme serenity and peacefulness of these surroundings reflect the quest of harmony and perfection to which the creators aspires.
 The classical terraced gardens of the estate, its breath taking view of the Lake Léman and of the Mont-Blanc, are the elements, and many more, that make of this place one that is absolutely unique.

 Independence of creation, of innovation, of strategy, the brand is proud to use all means to respond to one unique criterion: the creation of exceptional timepieces.

 Watchland, this unique watchmaking concept, enables us to concentrate on the same property all the various stages of the making of a watch: conception, watchmaking, assembling, case manufacturing, engraving, after sales department, etc.

 The Franck Muller group also has several production sites in the Jura Arc such as dial manufacturing and case stamping, which are then delivered to Watchland to be finished and ultimately assembled.
 Franck Muller is one of the few brands that manufactures 100 percent its cases and dials as well.